Financial News Weekly Digest June 2: The Ongoing De-Dollarization

 MoneySmart Exclusive:

-New customers who complete the specified account opening conditions and submit the reward claim form via MoneySmart, can receive up to HK$4,398 rewards!
+New customers who complete the specified account opening conditions and submit the reward claim form via MoneySmart, can receive up to the rewards as below.

 Charles Schwab logo